grafbase/getting-started-with-rust-wasm/README.md

 <p align="center">
   <img width="600" alt="A design with Rust's Ferris and the WebAssembly logo" src=https://github.com/grafbase/getting-started-with-rust-wasm/assets/14347895/384e5505-d68d-466a-a280-5fd95eb52853" /><br /><br />
-  This repository contains code related to [Getting Started With Rust and WebAssembly](https://grafbase.com/blog/getting-started-with-rust-and-webassembly)
+  This repository contains code related to <a href="https://grafbase.com/blog/getting-started-with-rust-and-webassembly">Getting Started With Rust and WebAssembly</a>
 </p>

 # Try It Out